fbpx

 Please note that the shape of leaves of Lactuca species can vary greatly within each species themselves.
 The above photo shows examples of this phenomenon observed in the field.
 That is why using trichomes underneath the midrib will produce far greater consistency with identification than leaf shape.

-Get ID Help in our Online Group
+Get ID Help in my Online Group

-We have a group where we send photos of our wild lettuce specimens for others to assist with identification as well as share general information on using wild lettuce and other wild herbs.
-This is a Discord server that is open to all!
-Click the button below to join.
+I have a group where you can send photos of your wild lettuce specimens for others to assist with identification as well as share general information on using wild lettuce and other wild herbs.

 Luckily, in my experience, there are not any poisonous lookalikes of wild lettuce, however what I think looks similar may be different from you so there is no substitute for being able to get a 100% positive identification!